 It’s no exaggeration to say then that in this cognitive dissonance inducing account of the intrigues leading to the Great War’s outbreak, these two Scotsmen have debunked virtually everything we think we know about it.
 To be sure they are not the first to provide a revisionist interpretation of the causes and origins of this most pivotal and consequential of events.
 They in fact openly acknowledge those who have bravely traversed similar pathways, some at the expense of their own academic standing and professional well-being, a not uncommon outcome for those who dare to challenge the victors’ official version of events.

 Which is to say that the art and practice of historical revisionism in the pursuit of greater veracity and authenticity is not a job for the faint-hearted or career minded.
-To paraphrase establishment historian/poster boy Niall Ferguson (albeit in this instance commenting on historical prognostication rather than revisionism), such proclivities remain a ‘highly inefficient market’, for which ‘the rewards are paltry’.
+To paraphrase establishment historian/poster boy and devotee of empire Niall Ferguson (albeit in this instance commenting on historical prognostication rather than revisionism), such proclivities remain a ‘highly inefficient market’, for which ‘the rewards are paltry’.
 Those cited include Sidney Bradshaw Fay, Harry Elmer Barnes, John S. Ewart, and Carroll Quigley, to name a few.
 Quigley was the better known of these; he wrote two seminal tomes, Tragedy and Hope, and The Anglo-American Establishment, the latter especially delving into the imperial cabals who comprised Alfred (Lord) Milner‘s Secret Elites (aka “Milner’s Kindergarten”).
 And although the authors go further and deeper, it is to Quigley they acknowledge their biggest debt.

 (Quigley is equally well known as a mentor of sorts to one Bill Clinton, a distinction about which one might surmise the eminent historian, if he were still with us, would have decidedly mixed feelings to say the least.)